joshhornby/joshhornby.github.io/_posts/2025-11-28-weekly-updates.md

 Third, it earns trust.
 This could also be called managing up, but by sharing what I'm working on, I build confidence that I'm focused on the right things.
 It also opens the door for feedback before problems arise.

-The format I use is simple and consistent.
+The format I use is straightforward and consistent.
 Each week, I answer four questions:

 ```text
 What I'm working on this week?